Consultation Response: Draft Airports National Policy Statement: new runway capacity and infrastructure at airports in the South East of England

 Balfour Beatty believes that international connectivity will be more important than ever if the UK is to remain a competitive, global trading nation post-Brexit.
 However, official forecasts show that unless work begins on a new runway in the near future, the major airports in the southeast of England will be full by 2030.
 Heathrow has been operating at 98% capacity for some time and the UK is already falling behind other EU countries in terms of runway capacity: Amsterdam has five main runways, Paris Charles De Gaulle has four (and three more at Paris Orly), while Frankfurt and Brussels both have three.

-Our concern is that the lack of capacity at Britain’s major airports will impact UK companies’ ability to fulfill their growth potential, with a subsequent knock-on impact on the UK economy.
+Our concern is that the lack of capacity at Britain’s major airports will impact UK companies’ ability to fulfil their growth potential, with a subsequent knock-on impact on the UK economy.
 If work does not begin soon to increase capacity in the southeast, London and the UK will have been overtaken by other major European cities as transport hubs, with the consequence that business and investment will move elsewhere and jobs will be lost.
 We therefore back plans to expand UK runway capacity.

 We believe that the UK deserves a world- class hub airport which will open up trade routes to parts of the world that are seeing rapid growth, for example, provincial China.
 Greater runway capacity would also send a signal that the UK remains open for business.